yoloxsta/az_note_days/README.md

 - Region pairs allow the replication of Azure resources across geographies to help ensure that a secondary region is available in case of any disaster at the primary region.

+- By using ARM templates, you can describe the resources you want to use in a declarative JSON format.